ioBroker/create-adapter/README.md

 -   Built-in component tests using `mocha`, `chai` (with `chai-as-promised`) and `sinon` (with `sinon-chai`) for:
     -   Correctly defined package files
     -   and your own tests...
--   Automated testing using Github Actions or Travis CI, including a script for semantic release of new versions
+-   Automated testing using Github Actions, including a script for semantic release of new versions

 ## Developing